rte-france/Grid2Op/docs/createbackend.rst

     This is a reason why grid2op is relatively fast in most cases: very little time is taken to map objects to there properties.

+.. note:: This can be done automatically if you don't want to take care of this
+    labelling.

+If you chose to adopt the "automatic" way it will result in the following ordering:

+- load (if any is connected to this substation) will be labeled first
+- gen will be labeled just after
+- then origin side of powerline
+- then extremity side of powerline

+This will result in a **different** labelling that the one we adopted here!
+So the vector `*_to_sub_pos` will be different, and so will the `*_to_pos_topo_vect`

 Final result
 ******************
 For the most impatient readers, the final representation is :